-- A point, line, or surface in a standing
+- In the physics of waves, an antinode is a point, line, or surface in a standing

 wave where some characteristic of the wave field has maximum amplitude.